 Besides the issue of scale, there is the issue of accountability.
 Just because financial education is a requirement doesn’t mean that it is being taught.
 School systems are plagued by monetary constraints.
 They simply don’t have the resources for financial education.
 The reality seems to be that it is blindly optimistic to believe that appropriate economic or personal finance education is presently taking place on a consistent basis in 23 states — or even the 16 that require standardized testing.
 A district that can’t afford necessary math and history books isn’t rushing out to buy personal finance texts.

 This is where we all come in.
-For one, there are a lot of readily available resources for school districts and teachers.
+For one, there are a lot of readily available resources for school districts and teachers, and we need to make these financial literacy statistics prove that we're doing right by our kids. .
 And we have the ability to make noise — a lot of it.

 Noise influences policy.
 So we need to get loud — really, really loud.